INDIA HAS BECOME AN EPICENTRE OF COVID-19 - AND WE NEED YOU.

 If our renewed sense of our own humanity has taught us anything, it is that these are real people facing terrifying threats.
 We must do what we can to help.

-Please, this Christmas, can you help families in desperate need survive COVID-19?
+Please, can you help families in desperate need survive COVID-19?

 What we're doing